The City Manager

 - To perform the duties and function and exercise the powers assigned to a chief administrative officer by Council.

 Council has delegated authority for duties in the City Manager's Bylaw.

 The City Manager is the direct supervisor of the General Manager of each operating department, and through them, is responsible for all civic employees.
-The City Manager and General Managers collectively comprise the Administrative Leadership Team, which sets Administrative Policy and ensures implementation of Council policy and City programs.
+The City Manager and General Managers collectively comprise the Executive Leadership Team, which sets Administrative Policy and ensures implementation of Council policy and City programs.